thycotic/privman-docs/platforms/macOS/mac-kexts.md

 ## Using a Privacy Preference Policy Control Configuration Profile Payload

 The concept of [TCC](tcc-access.md) introduces Privacy Preference Policy Control (PPPC) configuration profile payload, which allow for enterprises to manage and ease, through Mobile Device Management (MDM), the installation process of products that leverage KEXTs and SYSEXs for their end-users.
-When properly configured, this eliminates the need for the user to deal with all of the dialogs above.
+When properly configured, this eliminates the need for the user to deal with all of the dialogs below.

 Thycotic can provide the necessary configuration payloads that can be loaded into or leveraged with your MDM solution.